Freestyle Libre 3

 After a sensor change xDrip+ will automatically detect the new sensor and will delete all calibration data.
 You may check you bloody BG after activation and make a new initial calibration.

-In AAPS go to Config Builder -> BG Source and check “xDrip+”
+In AndroidAPS go to Config Builder -> BG Source and check “xDrip+”

-If AAPS does not receive BG values when phone is in airplane mode, use “Identify receiver”
+If AndroidAPS does not receive BG values when phone is in airplane mode, use “Identify receiver”

-Until now, using Libre 3 as BG source you cannot activate ‘Enable SMB always’ and ‘Enable SMB after carbs’ within SMB algorithm.
-The BG values of Libre 3 are not smooth enough to use it safely.
+As of now, when using Libre 3 as a BG source, the “Always enable SMB” and “Enable SMB by Carbs” options cannot be enabled in the SMB algorithm.
+The BG values from Libre 3 are not smooth enough to use safely.

-Switch back to the Libre app from Juggluco
+Install the Libre 3 app from Google Playstore

 Set up the Libre 3 app with the Libreview account with which the sensor was activated.